SimonShirley/badger2040-scripts/README.md

 They may also be able to be run on a badger2040w but I don't currently own one, so feel free to try at your own risk.

+## Disclaimer
+These scripts are not endorsed, nor verified by Pimoroni and as such, Pimoroni have no responsibility over the quality or functionings within them.
+You are free to use and modify but these are custom scripts, and to be treated as such.

 ## LICENSE
 MIT License